Exploring our most heartfelt concerns and collective aspirations

 “We know what we are, but know not what we may be.”

-Bringing an irresistible array of heroes and villains to the stage with Richard 3 and The Merchant Of Venice.
-It will be the year of an evil and devious Richard, a cursing and roaring Queen Margaret, an intelligent and fearless Portia, and an unyielding Shylock.
-Join us as some of Australia’s finest actors bring some of Shakespeare’s most vivid characters to life.
+This year, Bell Shakespeare brings an irresistible array of heroes and villains to the stage with Richard 3 and The Merchant Of Venice.
+It will be the year of a devious Richard, a cursing Queen Margaret, an intelligent Portia, and an unyielding Shylock.

 Richard 3: Villain with a twist